 The Next Step to Your First CMA Job

-When you are almost finished with your diploma, certificate or degree program in medical assisting, there is a good chance you will want to know how to get a medical assistant externship.
+When you are almost finished with your diploma, certificate or associate degree program in medical assisting, there is a good chance you will want to know how to get a medical assistant externship.
 Choosing the right one can offer you a great experience that may immerse you in the role you want upon graduation.

 You are probably well aware that a successful externship can often lead to your next job.
 Externships are usually unpaid and last anywhere from 6-12 weeks in most cases.

 Medical assistant externship opportunities are normally found through schools that offer relevant programs.
 But opportunities can also be found at local job fairs, through relevant associations, or by contacting facilities directly that have open positions.

 If you are nearing the end of your program and want to know how you can prepare for your externship, we’ve compiled the following list just for you.

 Essential List of Medical Assistant Externship Tips To Finish Your Training

 When compiling your options and narrowing down to your top picks, get in the mindset that this is preparation for your next job.
 If possible, look at different types of facilities, and ask as many questions as possible about your role.
 And be sure to ask if they have job opportunities for medical assistants who exhibit professional level skills.

 Be ready for the interview.

 If the thought of sitting through a job interview makes you nervous, then take a deep breath and read through this list of medical assistant externship interview questions you may be asked.
 Write down your answers and practice.
 You can never be too prepared – just like a job interview.